-Paired Pulse TMS (ppTMS): This method uses two pulses, each at different time points.
-This can be helpful for seeing how the brain responds to stimuli at different times, which can help determine if an intervention produced any meaningful changes in brain activity.
+Paired Pulse TMS (ppTMS): This diagnostic method uses two pulses, each at a different time point.
+This can be helpful for seeing how the brain responds to stimuli at different times, which can help determine if an intervention produced any meaningful changes to how the brain functions.

 Repetitive TMS (rTMS): This method is uses continuous “trains” of stimulation for a specified duration of time in efforts to produce lasting effects to brain function by either selectively increasing or decreasing the activity of the brain.
 Low frequency TMS (less than 1Hz) is believed to inhibit brain activity whereas high frequency TMS (greater than 1Hz) is believed to facilitate the activity.